Topological insulator: Synthesis

 (MBE).
 MBE has so far been the most common experimental technique.
 The growth of thin film topological insulators is governed by weak van der Waals interactions.
 The weak interaction allows to exfoliate the thin film from bulk crystal with a clean and perfect surface.
-The van der Waals interactions in epitaxy also known as van der Waals epitaxy (VDWE), is a phenomenon governed by weak van der Waal's interactions between layered materials of different or same elements in which the materials are stacked on top of each other.
+The van der Waals interactions in epitaxy also known as van der Waals epitaxy (VDWE), is a phenomenon governed by weak van der Waals interactions between layered materials of different or same elements in which the materials are stacked on top of each other.
 This approach allows the growth of layered topological insulators on other substrates for heterostructure and integrated circuits.

 MBE growth of topological insulators

 Molecular beam epitaxy (MBE) is an epitaxy method for the growth of a crystalline material on a crystalline substrate to form an ordered layer.
 MBE is performed in high vacuum or ultra-high vacuum, the elements are heated in different electron beam evaporators until they sublime.
 The gaseous elements then condense on the wafer where they react with each other to form single crystals.